hazelcast/hazelcast-cpp-client/README.md

             "map");
 ```

-We constructed a map in the cluster which has the `string` as the key and `HazelcastJsonValue` as the value. `HazelcastJsonValue` is a simple wrapper and identifier for the JSON formatted strings.
-You can get the JSON string from the `HazelcastJsonValue` object using the `toJsonString()` nethod.
+We constructed a map in the cluster which has `string` as the key and `HazelcastJsonValue` as the value. `HazelcastJsonValue` is a simple wrapper and identifier for the JSON formatted strings.
+You can get the JSON string from the `HazelcastJsonValue` object using the `toJsonString()` method.

-You can construct the `HazelcastJsonValue` using one of the constructors.
+You can construct a `HazelcastJsonValue` using one of the constructors.
 All constructors accept the JSON formatted string as the parameter.
 No JSON parsing is performed but it is your responsibility to provide correctly formatted JSON strings.
 The client will not validate the string, and it will send it to the cluster as it is.
-If you submit incorrect formatted JSON strings and later if you query those objects it is highly possible that you will get formatting errors since the server will fail to deserialize or find the query fields.
+If you submit incorrectly formatted JSON strings and, later, if you query those objects, it is highly possible that you will get formatting errors since the server will fail to deserialize or find the query fields.

-Here is an example of how you can construct a HazelcastJsonValue and put to the map:
+Here is an example of how you can construct a `HazelcastJsonValue` and put to the map:

 ```C++
     map.put("item1", serialization::json::HazelcastJsonValue("{ \"age\": 4 }"));
     map.put("item2", serialization::json::HazelcastJsonValue("{ \"age\": 20 }"));
 ```

 You can query JSON objects in the cluster using the `Predicate`s of your choice.
-An example JSON query for querying values whose age is less than 6 is shown below:
+An example JSON query for querying the values whose age is less than 6 is shown below:

 ```C++
     // Get the objects whose age is less than 6